PavanRangani/docs/docs/prd/tax/tax.md

 ### Download PDF

+- User can export pdf file for each tax return detail and Open/All components report from the each tax return.
+[See more details](./export-pdf-excel-all-or-open-component.md#system-rule)
-- Allows to download Summary or Tax return.
-- On Download action, Downloads PDF in same browser tab
+- Allows to download Tax Summary report from the Summary tab.
+Shows PDF icon on the header.
+On click, Downloads PDF in same browser tab
-- Tax return PDF file name will be in format: `tax-return-report-{Legal entity name}-{Tax return year}({Tax return form}).pdf`
 - Tax summary PDF file name will be in format: `tax-summary-report-{Legal entity name}-{Tax return form}.pdf`

 #### UI Requirements